typescript-cheatsheets/react/docs/advanced/patterns_by_usecase.md

 <details>
   <summary><b>Approach: Composition</b></summary>

-If you want to conditionally render a component, sometimes is better to use [React's composition model](https://reactjs.org/docs/composition-vs-inheritance.html) to have simpler components and better to understand typings:
+If you want to conditionally render a component, sometimes it is better to use [React's composition model](https://reactjs.org/docs/composition-vs-inheritance.html) to have simpler components and better to understand typings:

 ```tsx
 type AnchorProps = React.AnchorHTMLAttributes<HTMLAnchorElement>;